Intro to Data Mapping

 When your users create Data Mappings they need to choose which field they want to map from in Service A and which field to map to in service B.

 In order to do this, when they are using the Config Wizard they must be presented with a list of fields from each service.
 This is what we call a Field List.

 The following is an example Field List which you could present to your End Users for configuration in the Config Wizard:

-- Set up a workflow with the relevant services and operations
+1. Create a source workflow with the relevant services and operations.